Last week in reading in my fourth and fifth grade class, we started to focus on the very important foundational skill of making inferences.

 The kids were asked to infer what items were in my purse.
 Ok, I’ll admit that I did a bit of cleaning the morning of, but I left most of the “stuff” in, just no receipts or personal items.

-So, after the kids listed their inferences on the handout, and why they inferred that I might have that item, I pulled out each thing (sunglasses, lipstick, wallet, gum…) and they confirmed the item (or not) and told me why they had made each inference.
+So, after the kids listed their inferences on the handout and explained why they thought I might have each item (sunglasses, lipstick, wallet, gum…), I pulled out each item (sunglasses, lipstick, wallet, gum…) and they confirmed it (or not) and told me why they had made each inference.

 You should’ve seen their faces!
 They really loved doing this activity.